Visualization

 The detection and automatic correction of negative concentration values is showcased in the experiment negative_concentrations_1

-Version Beta 28 introduced initial support for macromolecules.
+Version Beta 28 introduced early initial support for macromolecules.

 Occupancy of binding sites on a macromolecule, as a function of Ligand Concentration, can now be modeled.